AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 * [Use Adobe Asset Link](#use-asset-link)

-## Create directory trusting between Creative Cloud and Experience Cloud admin consoles {#directory-trusting-cc-assets-essentials-consoles}
+## Create directory trusting between Creative Cloud and Experience Cloud Admin Consoles {#directory-trusting-cc-assets-essentials-consoles}

 To integrate Creative Cloud and Assets Essentials applications, the users that are available in Admin Console for Creative Cloud must be made available in Admin Console for Experience Cloud.

-On the Experience Cloud Admin Console, click **[!UICONTROL Settings]** and use the **[!UICONTROL Directories]** tab to create a new directory to establish [directory trusting](https://helpx.adobe.com/enterprise/using/set-up-identity.html#directory-trusting) between the two admin consoles.
+On the Experience Cloud Admin Console, click **[!UICONTROL Settings]** and use the **[!UICONTROL Directories]** tab to create a directory to establish [directory trusting](https://helpx.adobe.com/enterprise/using/set-up-identity.html#directory-trusting) between the two Admin Consoles.

 ## Add Creative Cloud users to Assets Essentials product profiles {#add-cc-users-assets-essentials-product-profiles}